hakyimlab/ukbrest/README.md

 <pre>
 $ docker run --rm --net ukb -p 127.0.0.1:5000:5000 \
-  -v /full/path/to/<b>genotype</b>/folder/:/var/lib/genotype \
   -e UKBREST_SQL_CHUNKSIZE="10000" \
   -e UKBREST_DB_URI="postgresql://test:test@pg:5432/ukb" \
   hakyimlab/ukbrest
 </pre>

-You don't need to specify the genotype folder (`-v /full/path/to/[...]:/var/lib/genotype`) if you are not going to use genotype queries.

 For **security reasons**, note that with these commands both the ukbREST server and the PostgreSQL are only reachable from your own computer/server.
 No one from the